What is the difference between a debit card fraud and a debit card merchant dispute?

 There are times when charges for your debit card may show up on your statement and you don’t know why.
 Sometimes these charges are due to fraud, but sometimes not.
 To assist you with making the decision about whether you should dispute a charge or make a fraud claim, please review the following information.

-- You cancelled a transaction with a merchant, but the merchant charged you anyway; for example, you used your debit card to reserve a hotel room, but cancelled with the hotel and got charged anyway
+- You cancelled a transaction, but the merchant still charged you.
+For instance, you used your debit card to reserve a hotel room, and cancelled with the hotel in accordance with their cancellation guidelines, and you were still charged for the room.

-- You purchased an item with your debit card and later returned the item to the merchant, however your card was never credited back
+- You purchased an item using your debit card, and later returned the item to the merchant, but your card was never credited for the return.

-- You were charged an incorrect transaction amount, for example $100 instead of $10
+- You were charged an incorrect amount for a transaction, for example $400 rather than $40.

-- You have an issue with the quality of goods or service provided.
+- You have an issue with the quality of goods or services provided.

 - All documentation supporting the transaction and your attempt to first work out the dispute with the merchant (e.g.: receipts, letters to/from the merchant, etc.).